 At one point in time, this building was a fancy, high-tech Umojan research lab.
 Now, though, all the surfaces are coated with organic zerg-matter.
 Zerglings prowl about, but the terrans see no hydralisks.
 Across the wide space, there is a second overlord, but that is not their destination.
-Aiden leads them to a large floating monstrosity with a superficial resemblance to an overlord, in that it is large and balloon-like.
+Aiden leads them to a giant floating monstrosity with a superficial resemblance to an overlord, in that it is large and balloon-like.
 This creature has more spines, though, and more teeth.
 The tentacles end in organic spikes, not bone shards.

 The enormous eyes of the blightbringer roll around and look down at the group.
 A halting voice reverberates through the room.
 “Ah, yes, the psion.
 It is fortuitous that you are here.”